N3zZa/N3zZa/README.md

 * ⚡ I learn quickly and find solutions.
 * 🌌 I have experience working as a freelancer.
 * 🐾 I also have experience working in a team, interacted with a backend developer and designer.
-* 📌 I am currently studying at the BSUIR in Minsk.
+* 📌 I am currently studying at the BSUIR.

 * 🌍  I'm based in Belarus, Minsk